withgraphite/graphite-cli/README.md

 gt <command>
 ```

+Running into difficulties getting the CLI repo set up on your system?
+Check out [this PR](https://github.com/withgraphite/graphite-cli/pull/1066?no-redirect=1)

 By contributing to the Graphite CLI, you agree to the terms of the Graphite Individual Contributor License Agreement as defined in CLA.md